Particular/docs.particular.net/samples/routing/fair-distribution/sample.md

 ### Acknowledging message delivery

-Every N messages the downstream endpoint instance sends back ACK message containing the biggest sequence number it processed so far.
+Every N messages the downstream endpoint instance sends back an ACK message containing the biggest sequence number it processed so far.
 ACKs are sent separately to each upstream endpoint instance.

 snippet:ProcessMarkers

-### Processing acknowledgements
+### Processing acknowledgments

 When the ACK message is received, the upstream endpoint can calculate the number of messages that are currently in-flight between itself and the downstream endpoint.